Acupuncture is a little weird right? Someone sticks a bunch of needles in you and that makes you feel better. How is that even possible?

 Acupuncture works by helping to disperse and prevent blockages by releasing constrictions in the fascia (connective) tissue1.

 This means the circulation of blood and fluids is improved.
-With this, all the chemical, hormonal and nutritive that are transported within can reach where they need.
+With this, all the chemical, hormonal and nutritive factors that are transported within can reach where they need.

 This allows nutrients and energy to freely reach throughout the body, encouraging its natural healing potential to take over.